 Don’t let your collection of books bite the dust.
-You have a good option of using them to make an elegant Christmas tree.
+You have a good option of using them as an elegant Christmas tree.
 It will be a bibliophile’s dream come true.
-You just need to stack the books in a manner to look like a Christmas tree and decorate it with desired Christmas tree decorations and its ready to be a conversation starter in the room.
+You just need to stack the books so they look like a Christmas tree.
+Embellish the tree with desired Christmas tree decorations and its ready to be a conversation starter in the room.

 Cardboard Christmas Tree

 Do not throw away the cardboard boxes you’ve got with your newly bought refrigerator, washing machine or TV.
-Save them up and make a Christmas tree out of them.
+Use them for your decoration by making a Christmas tree out of them.
 The DIY is easy, you can involve your little ones with you in the making.
 Draw some inspiration from the ideas below.
 Happy building!

 Wine Cork Christmas Tree

 You can make a whimsical tabletop Christmas tree using unused wine corks.
-Start with gluing up corks in an upright position around a Styrofoam cone, leaving small gaps between each cork for battery-powered lights.
-Decorate with a bow, star, or other small ornaments of your choice and there, your tree is ready.
-See below some ideas for inspiration.
+Start with gluing up the corks in an upright position around a Styrofoam cone leaving small gaps between each cork for battery-powered lights.
+Decorate with a bow, star, or other small ornaments of your choice and your tree is ready.

 Glass Bottle Christmas Tree